Bacterial adhesin: N. gonorroheae

 N. gonorrhoeae is host restricted almost entirely to humans.
 "Extensive studies have established type 4 fimbrial adhesins of N. gonorrhoeae virulence factors."
 These studies have shown that only strains capable of expressing fimbriae are pathogenic.
 High survival of polymorphonuclear neutrophils (PMNs) characterizes Neisseria gonorrhoeae infections.
 Additionally, recent studies out of Stockholm have shown that Neisseria can hitchhike on PMNs using their adhesin pili thus hiding them from neutrophil phagocytic activity.
 This action facilitates the spread of the pathogen throughout the epithelial cell layer.

 E. coli

-Escherichia coli strains most known for causing diarrhea can be found in the intestinal tissue of pigs and humans where they express the K88 and CFA1. to attach to the intestinal lining.
+Escherichia coli strains most known for causing diarrhea can be found in the intestinal tissue of pigs and humans where they express the K88 antigen and CFA1 protein to attach to the intestinal lining.
 Additionally, UPEC causes about 90% of urinary tract infections.
 Of those E. coli which cause UTIs, 95% express type 1 fimbriae.
 FimH in E. coli overcomes the antibody based immune response by natural conversion from the high to the low affinity state.
 Through this conversion, FimH adhesion may shed the antibodies bound to it.
 Escherichia coli FimH provides an example of conformation specific immune response which enhances impact on the protein.
 By studying this particular adhesion, researchers hope to develop adhesion-specific vaccines which may serve as a model for antibody-mediation of pathogen adhesion.